Alliance for Workers' Liberty: Alliance for Workers' Liberty

 The newspaper Socialist Organiser was proscribed by the Labour Party conference in 1990.
 In response to the ban, the Socialist Organiser Alliance dissolved.
 In 1992, supporters of Socialist Organiser launched a new organisation known as the Alliance for Workers' Liberty.
 The AWL was involved in left unity initiatives such as the Socialist Alliance, Socialist Alliance Democracy Platform and Socialist Green Unity Coalition, and stood a parliamentary candidate in Camberwell and Peckham, while campaigning for Labour elsewhere.
 It also maintained a focus on pushing affiliated trade unions to assert themselves against the Labour leadership, and was involved in the establishment of the Labour Representation Committee in 2004.

 In the late 1980s, it established and led a number of left opposition campaigns in the NUS, including Left Unity and the Campaign for Free Education and its supporters won seats in the structures of the NUS.
 Kat Fletcher, President of NUS from 2004 to 2006, was a member of the AWL and the Campaign for Free Education.
 It played leading roles in the NUS Women's and LGBT Campaigns, championing its policies on liberation and international solidarity within them, securing their representation within the NUS and working with groups such as OutRage! and Al-Fatiha.
 AWL was central to the Education Not for Sale network, and in 2010 helped found the National Campaign Against Fees and Cuts.

 AWL has been more critical of political Islam than some other groups on the far left.
 In 2006, it reproduced the Muhammad cartoons that were originally published in Jyllands-Posten on its website, describing it as an issue of free speech.
 While it opposed the Iraq war, the group was critical of calls for the immediate withdrawal of US and UK forces, arguing that the likely consequence of a precipitate withdrawal would be increased sectarian violence that would snuff out the fledgling independent labour movement.
 A large minority within the organisation, while agreeing with the emphasis on solidarity with Iraqi workers, argued that the group should raise the call for the withdrawal of troops.
-These and other positions, including its support for a two-state settlement in Israel/Palestine, have led to other far-left groups characterising the AWL as "imperialist" and "Zionist".
+These and other positions, including its support for a two-state settlement in Israel/Palestine, have led to other far-left groups characterising the AWL as "imperialist".